-Learn how to talk the talk of a real American mobster or learn to understand the difficult code and words Italian and Sicilian Mafiosi use as they go about their business.
-Of course, the underworld is always changing and evolving, as does its language.
-That's why we will be keeping this list up to date with the latest lingo.
+Learn how to talk the talk of a real American mobster or learn to understand the difficult code and words Italian and Sicilian Mafiosi use as they go about their business, perhaps you can even crack the communication used by the Russian Mafia or Mexican drug lords.
+Of course, the underworld always changes and evolves, as does its language.
+That's why we will be keeping this list up to date with the latest gangster lingo.

 Administration – The leadership of a Mob Family.
 Usually comprised of the boss, underboss, and consigliere.